duspic/schrotomath/README.md

 > I can't believe it's not Photomath™

-This is a simple homage project.
-Not worthy to bear the name of Photomath.
+This is a simple homage project, not worthy to bear the name of Photomath.
 It has obvious flaws for which I can't currently muster any more time, but it still somewhat works.
 If you don't believe me - try it out: https://schrotomath.herokuapp.com/          *(Look for instructions on how to use it at the bottom of this file)*

 It goes without saying, but if you haven't yet seen the ***original*** Photomath - take a look at it: